-Where an Elected Director is appointed at an AGM, their two year term of office is taken to end at the end of the second AGM following the AGM in which they were appointed.
+Where an Elected Director is appointed at an AGM, their three year term of office is taken to end at the end of the third AGM following the AGM in which they were appointed.

-The two year term of each First Elected Director is taken to end at the end of the AGM held:

-in 2022, in the case of Sandra Weston and Charles Brook; and

-in 2023, in the case of Graham Lane, Drew Gurney, and Susan Rose.

-The Chair and 2 Elected Directors shall be elected in each year of odd number and 2 Elected Directors shall be elected in each year of even number.

 The Board may adjust the terms of Elected Directors to ensure rotational terms in accordance with clause 14.5(b), such that approximately half the Elected Directors retire each year.

 Office held until end of meeting